-1. "Common Area" shall mean any parcel or area of land and/or area of water set aside as a result of an open space development.
+- 1. "Common Area" shall mean any parcel or area of land and/or area of water set aside as a result of an open space development.
 The common area is designed for the benefit and enjoyment of the residents of an open space development.
-These areas may contain accessory structures and

-1. "Common Area" shall mean any area of land or water set aside for the benefit and enjoyment of all the residents of an Open Space Development.

-2. "Mandatory Home Association" shall mean a private nonprofit corporation, association, or other legal nonprofit entity established by the developer for the benefit and enjoyment of the residents of the Open Space Development.
+These areas may contain accessory structures and improvements necessary and appropriate for the educational, recreational, cultural, social or other noncommercial/ nonresidential / non-industrial uses, plus any utility services utilized by the owners of the common area.
+The common area shall be deeded to all the buildable lots of the open space development. - 1.
+"Common Area" shall mean any area of land or water set aside for the benefit and enjoyment of all the residents of an Open Space Development. - 2.
+"Mandatory Home Association" shall mean a private nonprofit corporation, association, or other legal nonprofit entity established by the developer for the benefit and enjoyment of the residents of the Open Space Development.
 Membership in said association shall be mandatory for property owners and made a required covenant in any deed issued or passed.
 It shall provide voting and use rights in the common area when applicable and may charge dues to cover expenses, which may include, but are not limited to, tax liabilities of the common area, recreational or utility facilities.
 Articles of Association or Incorporation must be acceptable to the Planning Board and by the Town Counsel and any other municipal, county, state agency, body, commission or department required by law to approve of the same.
 The common area will not be separately assessed.
-The Home Owners Association's articles of agreements shall include a provision that reflects that any assessed value of the common area or other property owned by the association for the benefit of the lot owners will be assessed proportionately as part of the value of each of the individual lots.

-3. "Single Family" shall mean a single detached home.

-4. "Duplex Family Unit" shall mean two single family units that are structurally joined and share walls with no yard between the units

-3. "Net Developable Area" shall mean the total acreage shown to be developable under Town of Greenfield Subdivision Regulations and Zoning Ordinances, minus all areas which are determined not to be suitable for on-site sewage disposal, minus all areas designated as Wetland or Wetland buffer.
+The Home Owners Association's articles of agreements shall include a provision that reflects that any assessed value of the common area or other property owned by the association for the benefit of the lot owners will be assessed proportionately as part of the value of each of the individual lots. - 3.
+"Single Family" shall mean a single detached home. - 4.
+"Duplex Family Unit" shall mean two single family units that are structurally joined and share walls with no yard between the units - 3.
+"Net Developable Area" shall mean the total acreage shown to be developable under Town of Greenfield Subdivision Regulations and Zoning Ordinances, minus all areas which are determined not to be suitable for on-site sewage disposal, minus all areas designated as Wetland or Wetland buffer.

-4. "Conservation Land" shall mean land that is owned by, controlled by, or deeded to a non-profit entity who's sole purpose is to conserve land.
-No building shall be constructed or earth disturbed in this area.

-5. "Public Open Land" shall mean land that is owned by, controlled by, or deeded to a public entity (for example: Town, County, State).
-No building shall be constructed or earth disturbed in this area.

-6. "Open Space" shall mean all Common Areas plus all Conservation Lands plus all Public Open Lands.
+- 4. "Conservation Land" shall mean land that is owned by, controlled by, or deeded to a non-profit entity who's sole purpose is to conserve land. - 5.
+"Public Open Land" shall mean land that is owned by, controlled by, or deeded to a public entity (for example: Town, County, State). - 6.
+"Open Space" shall mean all Common Areas plus all Conservation Lands plus all Public Open Lands.